Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 - Preferred paper: Letter
 - Install missing packages on-the-fly: Yes

+IMPORTANT: After the installer finishes, do NOT check for updates by unchecking the "Check for updates now" on the "Update Check" screen.
+We're going to do this from the MiKTeX Console.

-Run MiKTeX Update (Admin) in the Windows start menu
+Open the MiKTeX Console by going to the Windows start menu:

+- Switch to administrator mode
+- Check for updates
+- Go to the Updates page
+- Click on "Update now"

+This is no longer needed (as of Dec 2019) since no package that uses pstricks in their vignette should still need to use auto-pst-pdf:
-Set environment variable `MIKTEX_ENABLEWRITE18=t` (this is for packages using auto-pst-pdf in their vignette).
-See "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this.
-See below ("Turn on write18 for pdflatex") for an important additional setting related to this.
+> Set environment variable `MIKTEX_ENABLEWRITE18=t` (this is for packages
+> using auto-pst-pdf in their vignette).
+See "How to edit an environment
+> variable" in "General information and tips" at the top of this document
+> for how to do this.
+See below ("Turn on write18 for pdflatex") for an
+> important additional setting related to this.

+## 2. From a personal administrator account

 ### Install Pandoc